kwan22/habits/level1.md

   Use seekers to hit coins for you. <br>
   <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/5a_unraveling_coin1.webp" width = "480">

   Learn to feel comfortable with stunning a charging seeker.
 Similar to the Oshiro red-dot: make it a priority to deal with these before making progress.
-Seekers are much smaller and easier to jump over, so stunning them gives you several seconds of free movement.
-The easiest way to do this is to do a big jump as they approach, and then dash down onto their heads as they pass under you. <br>
+Seekers are much smaller and easier to jump over compared to Oshiro, so stunning them gives you several seconds of free movement.
+The easiest way to stun them is to do a big jump as they approach, and then dash down onto their heads as they pass under you. <br>
   <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/5a_unraveling_final_cut.webp" width = "480"><br>
   Aim for the high ground!
 Try to not let seekers approach you from above: letting them approach you from below or horizontally is much more reliable in jumping on top of them (cue Star Wars memes).<br>

-  Seekers are technically deterministic but can have wildly different behaviors with slight changes in movement.
+  Seekers technically have no RNG but can have wildly different behaviors with slight changes in movement.
 Learning to stun seekers on command allows us a few seconds of free movement and mitigates their unpredictable behavior.
 You may find that you need to stun seekers in different spots than the strats shown here.

   Route for getting search keys that avoids the most seekers. <br>
   <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/5a_search_keys.png" alt = "5a_search_keys" width = "960">